NorthNet Library System map

 Enhancing the services of its members through collective resource development and sharing.

-The NorthNet Library System (NLS) unites diverse library communities—from rural to urban—by fostering cooperative initiatives, supporting staff development, and advancing access to shared materials and technology.
+The NorthNet Library System (NLS) is one of the nine cooperative library systems in California.
+NLS unites diverse library communities—from rural to urban—by fostering cooperative initiatives, supporting staff development, and advancing access to shared materials and technology.
 We strive to build resilient, future-ready libraries that respond to evolving community needs, strengthen local impact, and promote lifelong learning for all.

 NLS Initiatives